Truncated theta series from the Bailey lattice: Preliminaries

 It was named Bailey pair and has been studied widely.
-In \cite{agarwal1987bailey}, Agarwal, Andrews and Bressoud gave the following Bailey lattice by iterating two Bailey's chains. \begin{lem} Let $\alpha_n, \beta_n$ be sequences satisfying equation (\ref{Baileyp}) and let $0 \leq i \leq k$, then
+In \cite{agarwal1987bailey}, Agarwal, Andrews and Bressoud gave the following identity deduced from the Bailey lattice. \begin{lem} Let $\alpha_n, \beta_n$ be sequences satisfying equation (\ref{Baileyp}) and let $0 \leq i \leq k$, then

 \end{lem}